-POLICY ON PUBLIC USE OF THE INTERNET
+POLICY ON PUBLIC USE OF THE INTERNET AND COMPUTERS

-To fulfill its mission of providing public access to information of all types in a wide range of formats, the Niagara Falls Public Library provides access to Internet resources.
+To fulfill its mission of providing public access to information of all types in a wide range of formats, the Niagara Falls Public Library (NFPL) provides access to Internet resources.
 The Internet offers access to many valuable local, national and international sources of information.
 However, some information found on the Internet may be inaccurate, incomplete, dated, or offensive to some individuals.
 A good information consumer must evaluate the validity and appropriateness of information found.

 Choosing and Evaluating Sources